nirekr/workflow-cli/README.md

   When you initiate the FRU workflow, the CLI may prompt you for the following pieces of information:
   - RackHD IP endpoint, user name, and password
-  - CoprHD IP endpoint, user name, and password
+  - HostBMC IP endpoint, user name, and password
   - vCenter IP endpoint, user name, and password
-  - ScaleIO IP endpoint, user name, and password
+  - ScaleIOGateway IP endpoint, user name, and password

   The workflow CLI can read these values from the `endpoint.yaml` file, if you provide them.
 For any value not provided in the `endpoint.yaml` file, the workflow CLI displays a prompt to allow you to specify the value at runtime.